Plumbing Venting System Explained: How It Works & Code Requirements

 Plumbing Vent Code Requirements & Sizing

 Plumbing vent systems in the United States are governed primarily by the 2024 International Plumbing Code (IPC) and the 2024 Uniform Plumbing Code (UPC), with local jurisdictions sometimes adding their own amendments.
-Both codes share the same fundamental goal: keeping pressure differentials within any trap to no more than 1 inch of water column (249 Pa), which ensures the trap seal depth never drops below 1 inch.
+Both codes share the same fundamental goal: keeping pressure differentials within any trap to no more than 1 inch of water column (249 Pa), so the trap seal depth never drops below 1 inch.

-Key Code Rules to Know
+Key 2024 IPC Rules to Know

-• Every trap must be vented — either individually or via an approved common/wet vent arrangement.
+• Every trap must be vented, either individually or via an approved common/wet vent arrangement.

 Minimum Vent Pipe Sizing (2024 IPC)